<< Click to Display Table of Contents >> Key Numbers |

 The Key Audit Trail System for Key Numbers

-If you use the Load Allegion Registered Key System, Create System KeysiStock_000015183192Large, or the Add Key Numbers & Cylinders WizardiStock_000015183192Large, at that time you may assign a quantity of keys for the program to create automatically.
+If you use the Load Allegion Registered Key System, Create System Keys, or the Add Key Numbers & Cylinders Wizard, at that time you may assign a quantity of keys for the program to create automatically.
 This quantity for each key number is then recorded in the Total Created field on the Key Number Screen for each key.
 This then becomes the initial number of keys that are available on key hooks or wherever you store your spare keys.
 If your keys are serialized, then the program will automatically assign serial numbers for each key created from these wizards.
 The Create Keys, Lost, Found, Destroy, and Restore buttons on the Key Numbers Screen are used to adjust the stored quantities for each key number.
 As keys are issued and returned on the Personnel Screen, these stored quantities are then updated by the program.
 This process allows the program to maintain an ongoing audit trail for each and every key.
 See Issuing Keys.

 Important: In order to maintain an accurate key audit trail, you need to understand the differences between adjusting key quantities on the Key Numbers Screen (created quantities) and on the Personnel screen (issuance quantities), as well as the differences when working with serialized and nonserialized keys.
 The program also maintains an audit trail for every Key Ring that is created, issued, lost, or destroyed.
 The status that a key ring is assigned affects the individual keys on that ring.
 This means that the "Total" key quantities on the Key Numbers Screen are updated when changes occur that affect Key Rings.
 To learn how the audit system for Key Rings affects individual key numbers, see The Key Audit Trail System for Key Rings.